-C170.1 For the purpose of this policy, two types of positions are identified and defined.
-A regular position is defined as one in which the need and the funds for the position are expected to continue for the foreseeable future.
-A term position is defined as one in which the need or funding for the position is finite.
+C170.1 Individuals may be appointed to regular appointments or to term appointments.
+For the purpose of this policy, two types of appointments positions are identified and defined.
+A regular appointment position is defined as one in typically made when which the need and the funds for the position are expected to continue for the foreseeable future.
+A regular appointment is made to a budgeted position.
+A term appointment position is normally typically used defined as one in which when the need or funding for the position is finite and is for a specified term, usually not longer than one year.
+A term appointment carries no expectation of continued employment beyond the period stated in the contract.
+Term appointments can be made to either budgeted or non-budgeted positions.

-C170.2 Persons appointed after June 1, 1982, may be appointed to regular positions or to term positions.
+6170.2 Individuals Persons appointed after June 1, 1982, may be appointed to regular appointments positions or to term appointments positions.

-C170.3 Persons holding regular or term unclassified appointments may be terminated without cause, provided that notice is given according to the schedule below.
+C170.3 Persons holding regular or term unclassified professional appointments may be terminated without cause, provided that notice is given according to the schedule below.
+This notice is called notice of nonreappointment